-A Shared Mobility District is an entity that helps to manage parking resources and facilitate non-auto forms of transportation to reduce parking demand within a district.
-SMDs would be charged with identifying and facilitating opportunities to more efficiently use existing parking spaces, negotiating with private owners of existing parking facilities, building and managing new parking facilities as needed, and implementing wayfinding, signage, and other improvements to encourage visitors to park once and walk to destinations within the station area.
+A Shared Mobility District (SMD) is an entity that manages transportation resources and facilitates travel through more sustainable modes while reducing parking within a district.
+SMDs identify and facilitate opportunities to more efficiently use existing parking facilities, negotiate with private owners of parking facilities, build and manage new facilities as needed, and implement wayfinding, signage, and other improvements that encourage people to travel more sustainably.

-A SMD would be established and supported via contributions
+A SMD should be established and supported by contributions to a shared fund which should be used to build, operate, and maintain the SMD's assets.

-to a shared parking fund which would be used to build, operate, and maintain its parking assets.
-The parking supply developed in the districts are meant to meet all the district's needs.
-Just like transit and roads are shared by everyone, a shared parking supply is meant to meet the needs of the entire SMD.
+Parking supply managed by an SMD is meant to meet the district's needs.
+Just like transit and roads are shared by everyone, district parking should meet the needs of the entire SMD.

-Depending on their options and means, residents will
+Depending on their options and means, SMD users will include people who do not have a car, use a car occasionally, and need a car for commuting.
+See Appendix K for additional case studies.

-include people who do not have a car, use a car occasionally, and need a car for commuting.
-Note that residential parking is shared among residential tenants and their guests only, not with commercial/office supplies.
-Commercial tenant/lessees will ensure access to employees via daily permits, and to visitors via hourly public parking and validation programs.
-Go to Appendix K for additional case studies.
+The Downtown San José BART Station Area Playbook 54